 What’s the best thing about living on Res?
-Creating new friendships with people from all different courses that will last alifetime.You are an individual at Charles Sturt, where lecturers and staff know you by your first name and create a real connection with you.
+Creating new friendships with people from all different courses that will last a

 Get involved in initiatives to reduce your carbon footprint at CSU by:

-CSU Green can provide you with financial support to assist with attending relevant conferences and other sustainability-related professional development opportunities.
-Contact CSU Green at firstname.lastname@example.org. to find out if you are eligible to receive financial assistance for the conference or skill-building opportunity you're interested in.
+Sustainability at Charles Sturt can provide you with financial support to assist with attending relevant conferences and other sustainability-related professional development opportunities.
+Contact Sustainability at Charles Sturt at firstname.lastname@example.org. to find out if you are eligible to receive financial assistance for the conference or skill-building opportunity you're interested in.

 The promotional requirements of this sponsorship partnership include: